Rewards

 The Merkle tree dump can be used to construct a valid proof for Node Operators to claim their acquired rewards.
 For pre-generated proofs, see the csm-rewards GitHub repository.
 This repository also provides detailed instructions on how to generate proof and claim rewards manually via Etherscan.

-A frame performance assessment log aims to achieve more transparency on rewards distribution made by Oracles.
+A frame performance assessment log aims to achieve more transparency on the rewards distribution made by Oracle.
 It's another JSON object that stores, among other things:

 - The performance threshold for a given frame;